warpdotdev/docs/features/split-panes.md

 # Split Panes

+## What is it

-The split panes feature allows you to divide a tab into multiple rectangular "panes", each of which is a unique terminal session.
+The Split Panes feature allows you to divide a tab into multiple rectangular _panes_, each of which is a unique terminal session.

-The shortcuts `CMD-D` and `SHIFT-CMD-D` split a pane to the right or down, respectively.
+## How to access it

-You can split in any direction using the Command Palette or right-clicking on any pane.
+1. Split panes to the right with `CMD-D` and down with `SHIFT-CMD-D` or in any direction by right-clicking on any pane.
-You can navigate among split panes with `OPT-CMD-ARROW`.
+3. Navigate among split panes with `OPT-CMD-ARROW` and the active pane will be marked with a triangle in the top corner.
+4. Maximize the active pane with `CMD-SHIFT-ENTER`.
+5. Close the active pane with `CMD-W`.

+_Note:_ You can find all the pane shortcuts by using the Command Palette `CMD-P` and you can even remap them to your liking.
+See [Custom Keyboard Shortcuts](../features/keyboard-shortcuts.md#custom-keyboard-shortcuts) for more details.

+## How it works

 ![Split Panes](../.gitbook/assets/split_panes.gif)